mihnea-beep/Formula1-web-application/README.md

 A mechanic can search, add, modify and delete components accordingly
 ![comp](./pictures/componentsmenu.png)
 ## Add component
-The user can add engines and tires.
+The user can add engines and tires (depending on the submitted component choice)
 ![comp](./pictures/addengine.png)
 ## Search component
 ![comp](./pictures/findengine.png)